SylvainEstebe/cognitive_distortion_project/README.md

 ```
 bash setup.sh
 ```
+Think about replacing the different path with your own repertoire, which contains "reframing_dataset.csv" and "thinking_traps.jsonl"
+3. Run the `preprocessing.ipybn` script to:
+    - merge the two dataset
+    - some preprocessing
-3. Run the `analysis.ipybn` script to:
+4. Run the `analysis.ipybn` script to:
+    - Do the embedding with sentence-transformer
+    - reduction of dimension with UMAP
-    - see the analysis with k-mean and hdbscan clustering
+    - Clustering with k-mean and hdbscan
-    - re-export the data if needed
+    - export of results
 4. Run the `plot.ipybn` script to:
        - plot the different clusters
+5. Run the `label.ipybn` script to:
+       - generate label
+6. Run the `dashboard.ipybn` script to:
+       - generate dashboard

 ## Repository structure